 • Stop the unionization of the shelter workers.
 No union will EVER agree to a reduction in their force or their job security.

 • FINALLY – HSUS, PETA and other sham organizations could give some of their ill-gotten SCAM monies to our shelters.

 • Just STOP making laws that make it more difficult and more expensive for people to own a pet.

-(Thank you Carol Hamilton for all these great suggestions!)
+(Thanks to Carol Hamilton for all her great suggestions)